LucaMalavolta/PyORBIT/docs/prepare_datasets.md

   ..............  ........ ....  .  .  ..
 ```

-Flags can be used to divide the dataset in groups with different jitter parameters or offset parameters, not necessarily correlated.
+Flags can be used to divide the dataset into groups with different jitter parameters or offset parameters, not necessarily correlated.
 A common case is the change in the RV offset of HARPS observations after the intervention in 201X.
-A new offset parameter can be assigned to the observations after the intervention simply by increasing by one the value of the flag.
+A new offset parameter can be assigned to the observations after the intervention simply by increasing (+1) the value of the flag.

 ```
   2456000.010493  4764.73  1.20  0  0  -1